Alligator vs. Crocodile: What's the Difference?

 crocodile vs. alligator

-Crocodiles (left) and alligators (right) might look similar to the naked eye, but the two ancient reptiles are quite different. nattanan726 and reptiles4all/Shutterstock
+Crocodiles (left) and alligators (right) might look similar at a glance, but the two ancient reptiles are quite different. nattanan726 and reptiles4all/Shutterstock

-These two reptiles may seem indistinguishable from one another, but when you dive deeper (no pun intended), you'll find that there are several distinct characteristics that separate the alligator and the crocodile.
+These two reptiles may seem indistinguishable from one another, but when you take a closer look, you'll find that there are several distinct alligator vs. crocodile characteristics that separate the reptiles.

-So what are some of them?
-First they're part of different families within the Crocodylia genus, and they also have different body sizes, snout shapes and habitats.
+For starters, they're part of different families within the Crocodylia order.
+They also have different body sizes, snout shapes and habitats.

 Advertisement

-Alligators and crocodiles live in both freshwater and saltwater environments, hunt the same types of prey, and they both have sensors on their skin that detect pressure changes and movement in the water.
-Although they share several similarities, there are a few other small details that separate these different species.
-Read on to learn more about these deadly, ancient reptiles.
+Alligators and crocodiles may hunt the same types of prey, and they both have sensors on their skin that detect pressure changes and movement in the water, but let's dive a little deeper into details that separate these deadly, ancient reptiles.

 Advertisement

-4. They have different feet.
-For instance, alligators have webbed feet, while crocodiles have separated toes.
-You can also identify a crocodile by its unique jagged fringe at its feet and hind legs.
+Alligators have webbed feet, whereas crocodiles have separated toes.
+You can also identify a crocodile by the uniquely jagged fringe at its feet and hind legs.

 Advertisement